nosenfield/gauntlet-collab-canvas-3/context-summaries/2025-10-17-stage1-3-pan-implementation.md

 # Open http://localhost:5173

 # Manual Tests:
-# 1. Click and drag on canvas - should pan smoothly
+# 1. Scroll on canvas - should pan smoothly
 # 2. Grid lines should update as you pan
 # 3. Try to pan beyond edges - should stop at boundaries
-# 4. Release mouse - panning should stop
+# 4. Try trackpad two-finger scroll - should pan
-# 5. Move mouse outside canvas while dragging - should stop panning
+# 5. Try Cmd/Ctrl + scroll - should do nothing (reserved for zoom)
-# 6. Console should show: "CollabCanvas MVP - Stage 1: Canvas with Pan initialized"
+# 6. Console should show: "CollabCanvas MVP - Stage 1: Canvas with Pan (scroll) initialized"
 ```

 ### Manual Testing Steps
 1. Start dev server: `npm run dev`
 2. Open browser to http://localhost:5173
 3. **Test basic pan**:
-   - Click and hold on canvas
+   - Scroll vertically - canvas should pan up/down
-   - Drag mouse - canvas should move
+   - Scroll horizontally (shift+scroll or trackpad) - canvas should pan left/right
-   - Release - panning should stop
+   - Trackpad two-finger scroll - should pan smoothly
 4. **Test boundaries**:
    - Pan to left edge - should stop
    - Pan to right edge - should stop